apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 values via the SpectatorHistogram aggregator or from pre-aggregated histograms.

-> If you're only using the aggregator to compute percentiles from raw numeric values, then you can use the built-in data-sketch aggregator instead.
+> If you're only using the aggregator to compute percentiles from raw numeric values, then you can use the built-in quantilesDoublesSketch aggregator instead.
 The performance and accuracy are comparable.
-However, the DataSketch aggregator supports negative values, and you don't need to load an additional extension.
+However, the DataSketch aggregator supports negative values, and you don't need to download an additional extension.

 An aggregated SpectatorHistogram can also be queried using a `longSum` or `doubleSum` aggregator to retrieve the population of the histogram.
 This is effectively the count